julianfabinc/Raeumi/README.md

 ## 6 Results
 As a result of Räumi's advanced features, it is capable of completing these tasks:
-- Autonomous Navigation: The robot can autonomously navigate through spaces, making use of it's two-wheeled drive system that allows it to move forward, backward, and turn as needed.
+- Autonomous Navigation: The robot can autonomously navigate through spaces, making use of its two-wheeled driving system that allows it to move forward, backward, and turn as needed.

-- Obstacle Avoidance: Equipped with an ultrasound sensor, Räumi can detect obstacles in its path and adjust it's movements to avoid collisions.
+- Obstacle Avoidance: Equipped with an ultrasound sensor, Räumi can detect obstacles in its path and adjust its movements to avoid collisions.

 - Object Collection: Using a color sensor and a fork-like arm, the robot can identify and collect specific objects efficiently.